mikeshulman/narya/README.md

 The identity/bridge type of a datatype is itself another datatype, with constructors of the same name applied to higher-dimensional elements to construct their elements (with the boundary treated like indices).
 Case trees are also allowed to match on these higher constructors, binding "cubes" of variables as above.

-Internal parametricity is implemented by the constant `Gel`, defined with `Types.Gel.install ()`, whose type is
+Internal parametricity is currently implemented by a constant `Gel`, defined with `Types.Gel.install ()`, whose type is
 ```
 (A : Type) (B : Type) (R : (x:A) (y:B) → Type) → Id Type A B
 ```